pgorman/dangerjaunt/dangerjaunt.md

 The caster announces which form he chooses when casting.

-_Polymorph Other_ turns another being within 60 feet into a different type of creature (such as a dragon, a garden slug, or a newt).
+_Polymorph Other_ turns another being within 60 feet into a different type of creature (such as a dragon, garden slug, or newt).
 The polymorphed creature gains all the abilities of the new form, but keeps its own mind and hit points.
 This transformation lasts until dispelled.